 To prove: ∠4 = ∠5 and ∠3 = ∠6

-Proof: Suppose a and b are two parallel lines and l is the transversal which intersects a and b at point P and Q. See the figure.
+Proof: Suppose a and d are two parallel lines and l is the transversal that intersects a and d at points P and Q. See the figure given below.

 From the properties of the parallel line, we know if a transversal cuts any two parallel lines, the corresponding angles and vertically opposite angles are equal to each other.
 Therefore,